Energy bills to fall from July: Here’s how to lock in your savings

 Most retailers have cheaper energy deals on offer, so shopping around remains the best way to get a better price.

-Confused?
+Still confused?
 We hear you.

 Now you're probably shaking your head at this point.
-You get there are more savings to be had but what do DMO and standing offers really mean?
+You get that there are more savings to be had but what do DMO and standing offers really mean?
 And how can they help you compare?

 We'll break down the jargon for you because these are important terms to understand if you care about the cost of your bills.